Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Limitations of community control} encompasses participant concerns with the community level of control even when selecting that as the necessary level.
 Some participants particularly highlighted concerns with worker surveillance when the community in question is an employer.
-Limitations of community control was mentioned by 2 participants for operating systems, 1 participant for browsers, 1 participant for search engines, 1 participant for social media, 1 participant for chat applications, and was mentioned by 3 unique participants.
+P13 said, ``I would be skeptical of an employer wanting to monitor by the minute employee productivity so that they can figure out ways to extract more labor that are potentially dehumanizing.''